F0lak/dm_open_ref/ref/client/var/lazy_eye.md

 You can assign lazy_eye to any value valid as a view size, so, for example, if you have a non-square setting for client.view, say,
 \"17x11\", you could apply a similar setting to lazy_eye.
-You can even make one dimension lazy and the other one strictly centered+ \"0x5\".
+You can even make one dimension lazy and the other one strictly centered: \"0x5\".